-Companies must improve employee wellbeing to tackle rise of presenteeism
+Companies must improve employee wellbeing to tackle rise of presenteeism and leavism

 The CIPD has today released findings of a study which highlights the dramatic rise in presenteeism.
 The report, conducted in association with Simplyhealth, also raises concerns about leaveism – employees taking leave to catch up on their work.

 The CIPD has urged employers to take a more holistic approach to employee wellbeing, stressing that the need to invest in wellbeing programmes can no longer be ignored.

 The report found that presenteeism – that is, employees continuing to attend work while unwell – has tripled since 2010.

 69% of survey respondents have observed ‘leaveism’ – employees taking leave in order to catch up on their work, or because they’re sick and don’t want to take sick leave – in their organisations.
 Worryingly, however, only 25% of organisations are taking steps to challenge these behaviours.

 CIPD president, Professor Sir Cary Cooper, said of the findings: “It’s really very worrying but not surprising.”
 He cited the fear of job loss, precipitated by uncertainty around Brexit, as a factor in people’s reluctance to take time off when unwell, and to use their holiday time to switch off.

 Other factors preventing us from taking time away from work include heavier workloads, tight deadlines and technology that makes us contactable anytime, anywhere.